CLASS POLICIES

 MANDATORY REPORTING

-Some of NECCA’s youth programming falls under the mandatory reporting guidelines and some may not.
-However, all NECCA coaches and staff are required by NECCA to act as mandatory reporters for every program involving students under the age of 18.
-This means that all staff are required to report any suspected child abuse or neglect.
+All of NECCAs youth programming involving students under the age of 18 falls under the mandatory reporting guidelines.
+This means that all staff working at NECCA are required to report any suspected child abuse or neglect.

 MEDICAL EMERGENCIES